 Jane Smith writes:

 "Hilsea Lido is a large pleasure park in the north-west corner of Portsea Island which was constructed during the 1930s when the Ministry of Defence sold the Hilsea Lines to the City of Portsmouth.
 The swimming pool complex, also known as Hilsea Lido and consisting of an adult swimming pool, a café and children’s pool, was designed in 1933/4 by Joseph Parkin, the City Engineer.
 It was constructed in 1935 by Bolton and Lakin Ltd, a firm from Birmingham who had constructed other Lidos.
 It was officially opened on 24 July 1935 by the Lord Mayor."

 The Lido is situated in the far north west of Portsea island, on the northern side of Hilsea Lines, a series of 18th-19th century fortifications built to protect Portsmouth, now a scheduled Ancient Monument and nature reserve.
 Hilsea Lido was turned down for listing in 1994 as it was considered not to be 'of comparable architectural quality with either Saltdean lido or Jubilee Pool, Penzance, International Modern style seaside lidos which are listed, or Peterborough, a listed urban lido which is in a Spanish style'.

-There is additional information on two Twentieth Century Society webpages:
+There is additional information in a Twentieth Century Society Casework Report on lidos (2002)

 In 2001 due to Health and Safety concerns brought about by the age and depth of the main pool, Portsmouth City Council decided not to open Hilsea Lido for the summer season, however it reopened in 2002.